Fern Cottage (California): Design and building

 The existing front brick work dates to about 1914.
 Construction of the shed dormer which fits between these two gabled dormers occurred circa 1920.

 Except for the original front section of the house, the west side presents a different appearance than that of the additions on the east side.
 At the northern end of the west side, there is a small, gabled section which contains the kitchen with the cook's room above.
 A sun porch was added to the west wall of the kitchen about 1920.

 Preservation

 The cottage and the surrounding four acres which include many of the outbuildings, are maintained by the non-profit Fern Cottage Foundation.
-The extensive archives are open for research purposes while the house museum and gardens are open for guided tours and events.
+The extensive archives are open for research purposes while the house museum and gardens are open for guided tours (by appointment) and events.

 Decoration, furnishings, technological changes

 It "today contains a collection of Victorian era furnishings and artifacts alongside slightly more modern Arts and Craft pieces.
 Most of the furniture and furnishings in Fern Cottage are original, so visitors will see it much as it was between the 1870s and 1970s when the family lived there."

 The interior of Fern Cottage is mostly intact, and despite efforts by the daughters to keep the family in the mainstream of interior decoration and furnishings, time seems to have stopped for some rooms in the 19th century and for others, in the 1920s.
 The fireplace in the east living room was modernized into the Craftsman style in the 1920s, but the vertical-board wainscoting remains as does Mrs. Russ' chair in its accustomed place beside the fireplace.
 The parlor on the west side was created from a billiard room which had originally been the two downstairs bedrooms.
 It is a more formal room than the living room and includes marble-topped tables, stuffed chairs and sofa, and a square pianoforte.

 The kitchen retains a wood-burning stove that heats the room and cooks food as it has for more than a century.
 The original kitchen was in the one-story rear extension, but was moved to the present location in the early 1870s.
 The wood-burning stove, a French Range No. 2, from George H. Tay, & Company, San Francisco, California, has not been modernized.
 There are no cabinets since the adjoining pantry provides work space, storage and the (natural) refrigerator; the original wood box stands against an interior wall; and a wooden drainboard surrounds the single sink.
 Running water was added to the cottage c.
 1910.

 Eating arrangements changed in 1880 with construction of the dining room for the family and the Sanctum (a separate men's boarding house) for the hired help.
 The present dining room has a china closet where Mrs. Russ' dishes are still stored; burlap panels on the walls almost to the tops of the door with wallpaper above, and a pass closet connected to the kitchen.
 The white oak dining table and chairs were purchased in 1880 or 1881.